pingcap/docs/clustered-indexes.md

 - The `PRIMARY KEY` consists of only one column.
 - The `PRIMARY KEY` is an `INTEGER`.

 However, since v5.0, TiDB creates all types of primary keys as non-clustered indexes by default.
-Because this behavior change may cause TiDB in the default configuration to perform worse in some scenarios, you can consider explicitly specifying clustered indexes.
+This behavior change might cause TiDB in the default configuration to perform worse in some scenarios.
+You can consider explicitly specifying a primary key as a clustered index.

 ### Compatibility with MySQL